canonical/ubuntu-for-developers-docs/docs/howto/java-use.md

     ./gradlew run
     ```

-    This build and runs the project.
+    This builds and runs the project.

 ## How to Use `javac` Directly